nvsmith/webdev-resources/JavaScript/React/react-for-github-pages.md

     - The `predeploy` script you added creates a distributable React app in a folder name **build**, which contains a folder named **static**.
     - The `deploy` script you added pushes the **static** folder to your remote **gh-pages** branch along with the commit SHA and comment; this does _not_ push to your **main** branch.

+    > `npm run deploy`: This command is not a standard built-in script in React projects but is often used to automate the deployment process to hosting services (like GitHub Pages).
+It includes the standard `npm run build` command (to prepare app for production) and then deploy the contents of the build directory to the hosting service.

 11. In your browser, navigate to your GitHub repo > Settings (upper right on desktop) > Pages (under Code and Automation).
 Set the configuration like so if it isn't already:
     - Branch: `gh-pages`
     - Folder: `/ (root)`